Arithmetic Average Density Fusion -- Part I: Some Statistic and Information-theoretic Results: Simulations

+Based on the linear and nonlinear scenarios given above, we further investigate the AA fusion approach using for sensor 2 by comparing the proposed suboptimal fusing weights with the some fixed weights specified in advance.
+That is, we test in the linear scenario and $\sigma_{2,r}= \rho \sigma_{1,r}, \sigma_{2,\theta}= \rho \sigma_{1,\theta}$ for different $\rho = 1,...,10$ in the nonlinear scenario, respectively.

 The trajectory of the target, as well as the estimates of the noncooperative and two-sensor-fusion CKF and SIR filters, in one trial is given in Fig. \ref{fig:Trajectory_nonLinear}.
 The RMSEs of these noncooperative and two-sensor-fusion filters are given in Fig. \ref{fig:posRMSE_nonLinear}, Fig. \ref{fig:velRMSE_nonLinear} and Fig. \ref{fig:omeRMSE_nonLinear} in terms of the position, velocity and turn-rate estimation, respectively.
-The average RMSEs over all filtering times are given in Table \ref{tab:nonLinearRMSE}.
+The ARMSEs over all filtering times are given in Table \ref{tab:nonLinearRMSE}.
 These results are consistent with those in the linear scenarios.
-As shown in Fig. \ref{fig:Trajectory_nonLinear}, the estimates of CKF/SIR-NF filters corrupt as they diverge significantly from the true trajectory, leading an average performance that is to a large degree worse than the others.
+As shown in Fig. \ref{fig:Trajectory_nonLinear}, the estimates of CKF/SIR-NF filters corrupt as they diverge significantly from the real trajectory, leading to an average performance that is to a large degree worse than the others.
 The failure of the NF in this scenario just exposes the risk of inconsistent/over-positive fusion.
-Again, the CU-based filters under-perform the NF filters, due to its over-conservativeness.
-As a trade-off between conservative and informative, the AA and CI fusion-based filters perform the best in whether CKF or SIR filters, close to the IC-CKF filters.
+The AA and CI fusion-based filters perform the best in whether CKF or SIR filters, close to the IC-CKF filters.
 Differing from what shown in the last simulation, the SIR filters perform slightly better than the CKF filters except the SIR-IC which performs much worse than the CKF-IC filter and even the SIR-CU filters.
-This is possibly because the joint likelihood \eqref{eq:jointLikelihood} is very informative which can easily cause particle degeneracy \cite{Li15} and so deteriorate the filter.
+This is possibly because the joint likelihood \eqref{eq:jointLikelihood} is very informative which can easily cause particle degeneracy \citep{Li15SPM} and so deteriorate the filter.
 Both AA and CI fusion are free of this problem.
 The average and variance of the fusion weight assigned to sensor 1 in the CKF-AA fusion are given in Fig. \ref{fig:fw_nonLinear}.
 It shows that the average fusing weight assigned to sensor 1 gradually reduces from $0.584$ to $0.541$, implying that sensor 1 has been reasonably assigned with a greater fusion weight.
 The slight reduction of the fusing weight may due to that both filters perform closer with each other with the number of fusion iterations carried out between them.